-4.5.2.1.
-Proposed Road Network Structure & Heirarchy
+Proposed Road Network Structure & Hierarchy

-Table 18 outlines the key priorities that were noted during stakeholder engagement.
-These were used in the determination of the function and intended design intent of the recommended road hierarchy and cross-section forms that would also support the activity centre plan urban design and economic revitalisation goals.
+Table 27 outlines the key priorities that were noted during stakeholder engagement.
+These were used in the determination of the function and intended design intent of the recommended road hierarchy and cross- section forms that would also support the precinct structure plan urban design and economic revitalisation goals.